Ae3232/headless-cms/content/for-talents/_index.md

 findTeamButton2: ''
 description: СoTeams is a collaborative platform where IT talents earn and team up to work on projects of their choice.
 Direct collaboration with clients.
+topsectiondescription: CoTeams is where IT talents nurture their specific skills and work with people they like, and leaders build and manage powerful remote teams.
 menu:
   main:
     name: For Talents